HomeSite Map

 (Georgia Dobbins – William Garrett – Brian Holland – Robert Bateman – Freddie Gorman)

-The Beatles took pride in their recordings, whether it was newly written originals or well loved cover versions.
-When they entered EMI Studios for recording sessions in the early years, no matter what they were recording and no matter how rushed their schedules were, they were on top of their game.
+The Beatles took great pride in their recordings, whether it was newly written originals or well loved cover versions.
+When the band entered EMI Studios for recording sessions in the early years, no matter what they were recording and no matter how rushed their schedules were, they were on top of their game.

 “Please Mister Postman” was the exception.
 The fifth and final “girl group” song The Beatles picked to record professionally was also the biggest hit they chose.
 The original version of the song by the Motown group The Marvelettes peaked at #1 on the Billboard Hot 100 chart in December of 1961, as well as the #1 position on the R&B chart.
 It was actually the first #1 hit the Motown label ever had.